The terms “counselor” and “therapist” are often used interchangeably. But these two types of professionals aren’t technically the same.

 - anger issues

-A therapist can also help you discover the underlying causes of these issues, along with negative past experiences that may apply to the situation.
+In the longer term, one of these professionals can also help you discover the underlying causes of these issues, along with negative past experiences that may apply to the situation.

 Education and background